dscarpetti/codax/README.md

   - their second argument is a **path** (see below)
   - their value argument or result (in the case of update) must be **conformant** (see below)

 These must be called within a `with-write-transaction` or a `with-read-transaction` expression.
-Changes will only persisent if `with-write-transaction` is used.
+Changes will only be persistent if `with-write-transaction` is used.

   - `get-at`
   - `assoc-at`